|A delicious and easy gumbo made with a roux, the Trinity of vegetables and using a whole chicken and andouille sausage.|

-Her recipe is a little different method from how I usually do a gumbo, but I tried to stay pretty true to it, substituting thighs in place of the whole chicken, just because that is what I happened to have in my freezer.
+Her recipe is a little different method from how I usually do a class roux gumbo (roux, veggies, liquid), but I tried to stay pretty true to it, substituting thighs in place of the whole chicken, just because that is what I happened to have in my freezer.
 I cooked my roux to a medium dark - like the color of a dark copper penny - but you could also take this one darker.
 My dark oven roux would work well here too.

 I used Savoie brand andouille sausage which is a highly seasoned, spicy smoked Cajun sausage from Louisiana, but you can substitute regular smoked sausage if you don't want it too spicy, because it does give it a super strong, highly spicy bite.
 Andouille can often been very spicy, and a bit overpowering for many folks, so unless you're already seasoned in heavy Cajun fire, stick with a regular smoked sausage.
 Cajun and Creole cooking is not about fiery burn your mouth off spice or heavy red pepper!
 It is about the layering of flavors and seasonings that enhance the dish, with just a bit of a bite at the back of your tongue to awaken your senses and maybe clear your sinuses a tad.